amyspencerproject/interactive-rating-component/README.md

 - Used a radial gradient with two colors being the same color.
 Wasn't sure this was correct and double checked the Figma file.
 A gradient with two colors in CSS is just the same as a mono-colored background.
 Going to have to come up with something to fix this.

 - Reminded myself that it is good practice to style on classes and use ids for programmatic things like JS queriers.

+**JS**

+- Put event listener on the form not on the submit button click

 ### Continued development